kaaproject/kaa/doc/Programming-guide/Key-platform-features/Events/index.md

 * Efficient targeting of event recipients
 * Efficient and compact serialization

+## Event generation and handling overview

+Process of event generation and handling described on the following diagram:

+![](images/EventGeneration2.png)

 It is the developer's responsibility to design event class schemas and make the client application interpret event data supplied by the endpoint library.
 The Kaa administrator, in turn, can provision those schemas into the Kaa server and generate the endpoint SDK.

-## Event generation and handling overview

-![](images/EventGeneration2.png)

 ## Event class and event class schema